-· · STRATEGIC AIM: RISK NUMBER: ICS17 CURRENT RISK RATE 4 X 5 = 20 4 X 5 = 20 ASSURANCE FRAMEWORK TARGET RISK: 12 DATE ON REGISTER: 4/2/2019 RISK APF PETITE: To be asse COMMITTEE: Finance Group REASON FOR RISK APPETI RISK OWNER: Chair of the ICS Finance G on behalf of the group LAST REVIEWED BY RISK OWNER: June 2 cor mpared to current need there is a ri ion on capital monies and the shortage of n isk that the ICS may have insufficient access tate risks identified across the ICS.
-Rat tionale for current score: 0.5 • Regulators have advised that current NHS demand for capital monies is greater than the capital monies available.
-Regulators have cautioned that the required capital monies are unlikely to be available during 19/20. , , , creased risk without the required capital monies as some significant back log maintenance issue at need to be addressed.
-There a re some appropriate level may adversely impact on sys Te some • Regulators currently rate ICS Estates Strategy as improving.
-This rating has some restri ctions on ability to access capital monies. • are we currently doing about the risk?)
-0 0 oout access to required capital; including opport and priorities to align with national expectations ubmitted to regulato Alignment of the developing ICS CSS and Ga ps in Controls (C) and Influences (I): Mit igating Actions for gaps in Con trols (C) an nd Influences (I): a) controls required to access and m a) b) Estates rationalisation programme е. b) Estates rationalisation progra imme in de velopment.
-As surances: (How do we know if the thi ings we are doing have an impact?)
-Mark up In terna Assurance (Int) or External Assu rance (Ext) Estates Task & Finish Group in place Established link with regulator through ICS Planning Group oversight. h strategic estates advisor. ps in Assurance: (What additional as ssurances should we seek?)
-Miti gating Actions for gaps in Assu irances: a) Estates information availability at relevant to NHS property services ICS level (utilisation, cost).
-Particularly buildings a) Development of ICS wide estate es database е. b) b)
+FINA NCI AL SUSTAINABILITY STRATEGIC AIM: RISK NUMBER: ICS17 · · · · · · · · · · · · · · · · · · · RENT RISK RATING (Likelihood & Impact) 5 = 20 ASSURANCE FRAMEWORK TAR GET RISK: 12 DATE ON REGISTER: 4/2/2019 RISE APPETITE: To be assessed COMMITTEE: Finance Group SON FOR RISK APPETITE SCORE: To be assessed RISK OWNER: Chair of the ICS Finance CLAST REVIEWED BY RISK OWNER: June on behalf of the group compared to current need the significant short and medium.
+Rationale for current score: Regulators have advised that Regulators have cautioned to Delivery of agreed plans will real position on capital monies and the shortage of the is a risk that the ICS may have insufficient acceptance estate risks identified across the ICS. at current NHS demand for capital monies is greater that the required capital monies are unlikely to be available at increased risk without the required capital monies. an the dable dues. capital monies to manage the capital monies available.
+1 --Actual / reported risk critical risks that if not mana mshire has some significant back log maintenance issiged to an appropriate level may adversely impact on sy S Estates Strategy as improving.
+This rating has some ystem o capacity and patient services.
+Risk 1 Assurances ■ Internal Assurances ■ External Assurances Ongoing discussions with regularRefresh of the ICS Estates ): (What are we currently doing about the risk?) ulators about access to required capital; including oppostrategy and priorities to align with national expectation ICS CSS with Estate requirements.
+Gaps in Controls (C) and Influ iences (I): Mit igating Actions for gaps in Controls C) and Influences (I): access capital from alternative sources and the ss and manage are not in place. a) Continuing engagement with regula ators.
+Lack of clarity at national level. b) Estates rationalisation pr b) Estates rationalisation programme in development.
+Estates Task &amp; Finish GroupEstablished link with regulatICS Planning Group oversig or through strategic estates advisor.
+I Assurance (Int) or External Assurance gating Actions for gaps in Assurance a) Estates information avail relevant to NHS property ability at ICS level (utilisation, cost).
+Particularly services buildings a) Development of ICS wide estates dat abase. h\ J Ь b)